 Step 1: Become an Expert

 In this context, the term 'expert' is more of a general term describing a person with significant life experience or academic training.
 Many times, people acquire compelling life experiences by happenstance, but not everyone evaluates those experiences to determine if the lessons they contained could be used to help others.
-Inspirational speakers evaluate themselves frequently so that they can pass any useful information on to their audiences or clients.
+Inspirational speakers evaluate themselves frequently so they can pass any useful information on to their audiences or clients.
 Common motivational life stories could discuss family relationships, overcoming an addiction, or handling racial issues, or possibly consist of stories about positive personal growth.